 Playing Theme Hospital on new OS systems:

-version will give you more trouble on newer systems, that said, it’s not impossible.
+The PlayStation 1 version of the game is very easily obtained on sites such as Ebay and Amazon but the PC version will give you more trouble on newer systems, that said, it’s not impossible.
 By using an emulator such as DOSbox you can happily play the game as intended or, alternatively, you can use an open source ‘clone of the game called CorsixTH.
 This clone still requires you to purchase the original disk but it allows you to play the game on OS’s such as Vista and Windows 7.
 You can download CorsixTH here.